-"(2) Nothing contained in this title shall be construed as requiring the approval of the intelligence committees as a condition precedent to the initiation of such activities.
+"(3) Nothing in this title shall be construed as requiring the approval of the intelligence committees as a condition precedent to the initiation of any significant anticipated intelligence activity.

 "(b) The President shall ensure that any illegal intelligence activity is reported promptly to the intelligence committees, as well as any corrective action that has been taken or is planned in connection with such illegal activity.